Karimunjawa islands, located north of central Java in Indonesia, tick all the boxes for a perfect beach destination.

 Next we headed to a small picturesque island, Cemora Besar, where we ate the freshly caught fish grilled to perfection by the captain with a selection of sauces, rice and fruit.

-Then to another snorkeling spot which was even better than the first with huge corals in all shapes and forms, lots of fish where at times we couldn’t see anything else, stingrays hiding in the sand and the captain also caught a sizable tuna from here.
+Then to another snorkeling spot which was even better than the first.
+With huge corals in all shapes and forms, lots of fish where at times we couldn’t see anything else except schools of fish and stingrays hiding in the sand.
+From this spot, the captain caught a sizeable tuna.

 Getting around Karimunjawa Islands

 Karimunjawa is best explored on a scooter that is rented usually without helmets at a cost of 75k IDR (5.30$) per day.